dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 ### &#9315; [Sociophysical And Metaphysical Autonomous Forms](#sociophysical-and-metaphysical-autonomous-forms) (MAF)

-The first type includes sociophysical programs and egregores, which can be dilineated by defining archetypical metaphysical beings.
+The first unconventional type, metaphysical autonomous forms (MAF), includes sociophysical programs and egregores.
+These could be dilineated by defining archetypical metaphysical beings.
 Another example would include the earth as a lifeform -- the [Gaia hypothesis](https://en.wikipedia.org/wiki/Gaia_hypothesis) -- exhibiting antifragile feedback loops that attempt to placate emergent turbulence.
 If such antifragile systems did not mitigate rancorous